vitorstabile/data-structures-and-algorithms-in-java-basics/README.md

 In a singly linked list, each node contains a reference to the next node in the sequence.
 Traversing a singly linked list is done in a forward direction.

+When you're working with a singly linked list, you want to insert and delete items at the front of the list because you only have a reference to the head of the list, and so if you want to insert and delete items anywhere else, you'd have to start at head and you've got to traverse the entire list to find what you're looking for.

 <br>

 <div align="center"><img src="img/singlelinkedlist1-w1013-h252.png" width=1013 height=252><br><sub>Single Linked List - (<a href='https://www.geeksforgeeks.org/what-is-linked-list/'>Work by Geeks for Geeks</a>) </sub></div>